scandum/fluxsort/README.md

 Visualization
 -------------
 In the visualization below four tests are performed.
 Random, Generic, Random Half, and Ascending Tiles.
+Partitians greater than 48 elements use the pseudomedian of 15 to select the pivot.

 [![fluxsort visualization](https://github.com/scandum/fluxsort/blob/main/images/fluxsort.gif)]